 There are several ways that you can optimize an image.
 One way is to simply break the image up into multiple files.
 For example, the world map can be divided up in to three separate files - one for the Western hemisphere, one for Africa, Europe, and Asia, and one for Oceania/Australia.
 Once the three files are created, simply engrave them one at a time.

 Another option is to use Color Mapping to get the same results but with a single file.
-This involves recoloring the image based and then having the laser engrave each color one at a time.
+This involves recoloring the image based on sections and then having the laser engrave each color one at a time.

 Splitting the image and using Color Mapping gets the same results - which one is best is a matter of personal preference and the nature of the image.